 Result:

-The presence phytochemicals like flavonoids, alkaloids and tannins were observed in solvent extracts of Ruellia tuberosa ( stem, leaf and flower) and Andrographis paniculata (stem and leaf).
+The presence phytochemicals like flavonoids, alkaloids and tannins were observed in solvent extracts of Ruellia tuberose ( stem, leaf and flower) and Andrographis paniculata (stem and leaf).
 The flavonoids and alkaloids were observed in leaf extracts of Ruellia tuberosa.
 The presence of alkaloid and tannins was seen in stem extract, where as only alkaloids were seen in flower extract of Ruellia tuberosa.
 Flavonoids were not observed in stem .
 Yellow colour reaction represent the positive result of flavonoids [Table 1& Fig 5].
 The presence of flavonoids, alkaloids and tannins were observed in leaf extracts of Andrographis paniculata whereas flavonoids, alkaloids and tannins was not observed in stem extracts[ Table 2 & Fig 6]